JoaTH-Team/Cruese-Engine/docs/Coding-Game.md

 * `exitGame(Bool)` - If `Bool` false, returns to game selection.
 Otherwise, actually exits the game.
 * `reziseApp(w, h)` - Resizes the game window. `w` and `h` should both be **integers**!

-### Custom Classes and Sub Classes
+### Custom Classes and Sub Classes (v1.3 and adove only)
-Still in work, not done yet
+Still in development, not done yet?